nevendyulgerov/get-image-orientation/README.md

 - height - image height, REQUIRED

-- maxIncrease - max width/height increase in percentage, default = 15
+- maxIncrease - max width/height increase in percentage, default = 15. `maxIncrease` is used for determining `isSquareLikePortrait` and `isSquareLikeLandscape` flags.

 ## API
 `getImageOrientation` returns the following fields:

 ### isPortrait

-Returns a boolean value.
+Boolean.
 Determines if the image has a portrait orientation.
 An image has a portrait orientation, when `image.width` > `image.height`.

 ### isLandscape

-Returns a boolean value.
+Boolean.
 Determines if the image has a landscape orientation.
 An image has a landscape orientation, when `image.width` < `image.height`.

 ### isSquare

-Returns a boolean value.
+Boolean.
 Determines if the image has a square orientation.
 An image has a square orientation, when `image.width` === `image.height`.

 ### widthIncrease

-Returns a number value (int).
+Number (int).
 The value represents the width increase, compared to `image.height` in percentage, eg `((width - height) * 100) / width`.
 Width increase is calculated when `isLandscape` is `true`.
 Otherwise, it returns `0`.

 ### heightIncrease

-Returns a number value (int).
+Number (int).
 The value represents the height increase, compared to `image.width` in percentage, eg `((height - width) * 100) / height`.
 Height increase is calculated when `isPortrait` is `true`.
 Otherwise, it returns `0`.

 ### isSquareLikePortrait

-Returns a boolean value.
+Boolean.
 Determines if the image has a square-like portrait orientation.
 An image has a square-like portrait orientation, when that image `isPortrait` and its `heightIncrease` is less than `maxIncrease`.
 In other words, this check returns true for near-square portrait images, with height just a bit bigger than its width.
 This check is useful for differentiating standard portrait images from square-like images.

 ### isSquareLikeLandscape

-Returns a boolean value.
+Boolean.
 Determines if the image has a square-like landscape orientation.
 An image has a square-like landscape orientation, when that image `isLandscape` and its `widthIncrease` is less than `maxIncrease`.
 This check returns true for near-square landscape images, with width just a bit bigger than its height.
 This check is useful for differentiating standard landscape images from square-like images.

 ## Tests